 Targets in the Hierarchy act like groups.
 Content placed inside a target will appear attached to it in the 3D view and when viewed in the app.

 Targets fire events when they come into view - "seen" - and when they leave the view - "notseen".

 Handlers for these events can be created by right-clicking on a target and selecting New > Script and then the event.

 These events can be used to trigger animations or on-screen instructions when the user points the device away from a target image.

 In this example the target content is hidden (by calling

 visible(false)) when it leaves the view, and shown again when it returns.

-While this is the easiest way to hide and show content, we suggest that for more polished experiences you move between visible and non-visible states with a controller as mentioned in the previous section Controllers and States.
+While this is the easiest way to hide and show content, we suggest that for more polished experiences you move between visible and non-visible states with a controller as mentioned in our Controllers and States article.
 This will help to ease the transition of content gaining and losing visibility, and reduce flickering.